infumap/infumap/tools/gpu/image_tagging/README.md

 - When `run.sh` manages `llama-server`, it now defaults to `--reasoning-format none` so the model returns final JSON instead of spending the token budget on reasoning traces.
+- On macOS, the wrapper defaults to the older `legacy-image_data` llama-server request format because that path has been more reliable with Metal-backed multimodal builds.
+You can override that with `IMAGE_TAGGING_LLAMA_REQUEST_FORMAT=openai-image_url` or `auto`.
 - The wrapper first tries the standard OpenAI `image_url` chat format.
 If the running `llama-server` build rejects that format, it automatically retries using the older `image_data` payload style.